 Sun.
 My molten wings.

-But I cannot obtain the beauty that I am deeply mesmerized,
+But I cannot obtain the beauty that I am deeply mesmerized by,

 Like coffee residues precipitating at the bottom of my cup

-that signifies with its aroma but sits still
+that signifies its aroma yet sits so still

 Unmoved.
 What’s meant to be left out.

 The city of Akrotiri had never imagined itself